rmatttu/docker-ubuntu-jp/README.md

 # docker-ubuntu-jp

-Docker Ubuntu Japan locale and time zone.
+Docker Ubuntu:18.04 Japan locale and time zone.
+This is simple image.